sumimakito/webpxmux.js/README.md

 # WebPXMux.js

-A JavaScript library for muxing and demuxing animated WebP images.
+A JavaScript library for muxing and demuxing animated WebP images and encoding and decoding WebP images.

 ## Installation